pharmbio/cellprofiler-docker/README.md

+## NOTE
+I am not affiliated with the developers of [CellProfiler](http://cellprofiler.org/).
+I just wanted to run their software and avoid having to install a lot of extra packages on my own computer.
+Using docker I only had to install the software once and I can run it anywere.

-# Containerized CellProfiler
+# Containerized CellProfiler for Ubuntu

 This dockerfile will build a working CellProfiler image, version 3.1.5 as of now.
+Tested only on Ubuntu 16.04.

 ```bash
 ### creating the image